shaunster00/Classifier/README.md

 which outputs to screen and training will be interrupted by computer sleeping.

 By default this will train over 20 epochs (complete passes through the data) which will take several hours on a CPU.
 After each epoch it will printout the accuracy ('acc') on the training set, and the accuracy on the validation or testing set.
 It will also save the model as a .hdf5 or .hd5 file at '/home/ubuntu/classifier/model'.
-Model training files are saved with a format 'name-{epoch:02d}-{val_acc:.2f}.hdf5' where val_acc is the accuracy on the testing set for that epoch. ie. 'car-model-resnet50-04-0.90.hdf5' indicates that it had 90% accuracy at epoch 4.
+Model training files are saved with a format 'name-{epoch:02d}-{val_acc:.2f}.hdf5' where val_acc is the accuracy on the testing set for that epoch, ie. 'car-model-resnet50-04-0.90.hdf5' indicates that it had 90% accuracy at epoch 4.

 ## Other
 A requirements file is provided in the project folder listing installed Python packages (these are already installed on the EC2 instance).